7 Brilliant Ways to Promote your Blog as a Beginner

 6. Weekly RoundUps

-This is one of the tips that I really wasn’t aware of.
+This is the one method to promote your blog that I wasn’t aware of.
 Here is how this works.

 This method basically involves looking for people who do roundups and asking them to feature you in their roundups.
 In this case you will need to reach out to them and ask them to feature you in their next roundup.

-In the latter case, you need to ask yourself these vital questions.
+In the later case, you need to ask yourself these vital questions.
 Why should he/she include your blog or post in the next roundup?
 What value are you adding to him or her?

 The bottom line is creating a community and working together as opposed to being self-centered.
 It’s ore of tit for tat but in a smart way.